hsyu-sudo/linux--journey/kernel and user.md

 # How does a linux kernel work?
 A linux kernel is made up of six distinct layers, or subystems that enables its core functions:
+## System Call Implementation
-* System Call Implementation: This layer carries the functionality that allows the kernel to execute system calls from user space into the kernel space.
+   This layer carries the functionality that allows the kernel to execute system calls from user space into the kernel space.
 * process management
 * memory management
 * virtual memory